 I make holders in small weekly batches that I balance with my other freelance and commission work.
 All custom orders are completed on a first come, first serve basis, and are prioritized over general sale holders.
 For most custom orders there is a wait time while I complete prior orders and then a one week manufacturing time.

 Shipping is through USPS unless you request a different carrier or shipping option.
-The price is calculated based on the shipping address you enter when confirming your order.
-It's usually less than $10 anywhere in the US, and under $20 for most other countries.
+USPS Priority Mail shipping is free within the United States.
+International shipping is $10 per holder through USPS Economy First Class Package Mail.
+Combined shipping is available on request for group orders.
 Delivery in the US is typically within 3 business days of the ship date.
 Delivery outside the US is quite a bit longer and generally averages 2 weeks from the ship date.
 I try to always ship within 3 business day of your order being completed and paid in full.
 If you would like to combine shipping with another order, please contact me before placing your order and I'll create a custom listing for you.

 Pricing is based on a combination of material costs and the time it takes to make a holder.
 Typically smaller holders from softer woods are the least expensive with the prices increasing progressively for larger pens and harder woods that are more difficult and time consuming to carve.